andrewgremlich/ai-freelance/SCRIPT.md

 Tyson pointed out how humankind has evolved in the last century to adapt to technologies to make things more productive.
 In particular he pointed out the time we stopped having horse and buggy and convereted to cars.
 Industries disappeared, but entire new ones appeared.

-"Be creative and find something that AI can't do, and make an industry out of that"
+Tyson said, "Be creative and find something that AI can't do, and make an industry out of that"

 Neil deGrasse Tyson isn't worried about people not having jobs, because industries have been evolving and progressing for a while now.